jinzohh/Caesar-Cipher-Decoder/README.md

-# The software that effectively decrypts Caesar Cipher
+# Caesar Cipher Encrypter and Decrypter

+These software, written in Python, encrypts and decrypts Caesar Cipher.